The-Hungry-Caterpillar/motif-mark/README.md

 ## Motif-mark Input
 * `-f`: input fasta file with lowercase representing introns and uppercase represting exons.
 * `-m`: input sequences of motifs, separated by new lines.
 Can be upper or lower case.
-Can be [ambiguously labeled](https://en.wikipedia.org/wiki/Nucleic_acid_notation)
+Can be [ambiguously labeled](https://en.wikipedia.org/wiki/Nucleic_acid_notation) (note that if your motif contains "U" then this code will look for "U" in the input fasta file, as noted in the linked wiki table.)
 * `-d`: pass this option to have the output suited to a dark background

 ## Output